lightningrodlabs/acorn/acorn-standalone-build-plan.md

 - **Triggers for the port**: committing to Tauri, and/or the primary backend becoming direct-API (or a Rust ACP agent) rather than a Node agent.

+## CI dev-build plan (acorn webhapp + acorn-desktop AppImage)

+Two existing pipelines to reuse, not replace: acorn's `release-webhapps.yaml` (fires on `happ-v*` tags; nix + cachix `holochain-ci`; `pack-happs` + `build-webhapp`; draft prerelease with webhapp/happ) and acorn-desktop's `release.yaml` (push to `release`; full platform matrix + signing).

+**Phase A — acorn: `dev-webhapp.yaml`.** `workflow_dispatch` (branch-choosable)
+clone of the release workflow that publishes a NON-draft prerelease tagged `happ-dev-<shortsha>` with `acorn.webhapp` + a `.sha256` file.
+Builds zomes from the branch — this is where "a new build of the DNA" happens; a changed integrity zome means a new DNA hash, which is fine because dev builds are network-isolated (Phase B).
+The existing release workflow names its release from package.json version, not the pushed tag (collision + `allowUpdates: false` failure), hence a separate workflow rather than tag-pattern reuse.
+Thanks to the runtime `__ACORN_HARNESS__` flag, the ordinary `build-webhapp` output is correct for desktop and Moss alike.
+Prereqs: merge `standalone-build` → `clarity-forge`, push the branch.

+**Phase B — acorn-desktop: dev identity in `write-configs.js`.** A `DEV_BUILD=1` env consumed where kangaroo.config.ts is materialized into `resources/kangaroo.config.json`: appId → `org.lightningrodlabs.acorn.dev`,
+productName → `Acorn Dev`, autoUpdates → false.
+Runtime data-dir identity comes from that json (filesystem.ts), and the default network seed is `${productName}-${breakingVersion}` (cli.ts) — so this one switch separates the dev build's profile AND its DHT network from a production install on the same machine.
+Without it, a dev AppImage sharing the production profile would see `kangaroo.happ` already installed and silently keep the OLD DNA under the new UI. electron-builder.yml stays untouched (its appId is desktop-integration cosmetics only).

+**Phase C — acorn-desktop: `dev-build.yaml`.** `workflow_dispatch` with a
+`webhapp_tag` input (an acorn `happ-dev-*` tag).
+Linux x64 only, no signing: node 22 + yarn, `fetch:binaries`, `write:configs` under `DEV_BUILD=1`, curl the
+webhapp release asset into `pouch/` + verify its `.sha256` (bypassing `fetch:webhapp`, which is pinned to the stable URL in kangaroo.config.ts), then `yarn build:appimage`; upload the AppImage as a workflow artifact (optionally also a `dev-*` prerelease for easy sharing).
+CI uses the COMMITTED vendored `harness/` — `sync-harness` stays a dev-time action, `prepare:harness` already runs inside `yarn build`.

+**Phase D — verify.** Dispatch A, dispatch C with A's tag, download, and check: no env → stock behavior, fresh `~/.config/org.lightningrodlabs.acorn.dev` profile; with `ACORN_HARNESS_CMD` → chat, tools round-trip; confirm the installed DNA hash matches the branch build (not a reused production DNA).

+Decisions to confirm before building: dispatch-only vs also push-triggered;
+artifact-only vs prerelease for the AppImage; whether the dev seed should be pinned explicitly instead of riding the productName default.

 ## Risks / gotchas

 - **Do not reuse `build:ui`** (one-shot `webpack.dev.js` build) for this: it bakes